 Why All Tech Founders Fail, Except Mark Zuckerberg

-Mark Zuckerberg, who had founded Facebook 14 years ago, has never imagined that his startup would be popular in such a way that today about almost all people using facebook.
-Apart from Mark Zuckerberg there are many other Tech Founders who have opened their start up but they have not been proved to be good professionals.
+Mark Zuckerberg, who had founded Facebook 14 years ago, has never imagined that his startup would be popular in such a way that today about almost all people using Facebook.
+Apart from Mark Zuckerberg, many other Tech Founders have opened their startup, but they have not been proved to be the right professionals.
 Founder of Tesla Elon Musk, founder of Uber, Travis Kalanick and even Indian founder of Flipkart Sachin and Binny Bansal had to resign after the company was in a good position.
-After all, Mark Zuckerberg's vision and business mind is due to which the company is getting a new dimension of day-to-day success.
+After all, Mark Zuckerberg’s vision and business mind are due to which the company is getting a new dimension of day-to-day success.

-Mark Zuckerberg maintained its product in the market by continuously making changes in Facebook and Instagram.
-Today Facebook's market capitalization is 400 billion US dollars.
-The biggest reason for this is Mark Zuckerberg's vision for his product.
+Mark Zuckerberg maintained its product in the market by continuously making changes on Facebook and Instagram.
+Today Facebook’s market capitalization is 400 billion US dollars.
+The biggest reason for this is Mark Zuckerberg’s vision for his product.
 Facebook started with an ordinary idea.
-The main reason for this is that it is very easy to use and great user interface.
-This is the reason that there is a number of user of his products.
+The main reason for this is that it is straightforward to use and excellent user interface.
+This is the reason that there are several users of his products.

 Apart from this, the share of the company is divided.
 Mark Zuckerberg created a two-pronged stock policy just like Google.
-The first level is for the common people or users, while the second level is for employees working in Facebook.
+The first level is for ordinary people or users, while the second level is for employees working on Facebook.
 Apart from Facebook employees, if another person buys a stock, then he does not have voting rights.

 Mark Jaggerberg has the post of CEO of the company since the beginning and will always be there.
 Zuckerberg hired Google’s employee Sheryl Sandberg to run the company and hired COO (Chief Operating Officer) in 2007.
 Sheryl Sandberg has been the Chief Operating Officer of the company since then.